Idiomatic Expressions: Languages can be tricky sometimes…

 In Slovenia instead of dying you “go whistling to the crab” (iti rakom žvižgat).

-This is the most romantic idiom on our list: mi media naranja (literally my orange half) is Spanish for “my soulmate”.
+This is the most romantic on our list of idiomatic expressions: mi media naranja (literally my orange half) is Spanish for “my soulmate”.

 Swedish have a really cute way of describing “someone who has a tan” they’ll say Brun som en pepparkaka or brown as a gingerbread cookie!